-Your child will also be monitored closely with routine studies and tests, such as:
+Your child will also monitored closely with routine studies and tests, such as:

 Once your child medically stable and doesn’t require frequent monitoring, she’ll be transferred from the LICU to a transplant floor, where nurses will continue to care for her and assess her recovery.

-Once your child is transferred to a room, the atmosphere will be more relaxed, because now the patients no longer need the continuous monitoring that they needed in the LICU.
+When your child transferred to a room, the atmosphere more relaxed, because now the patients no longer need the continuous monitoring that they needed in the LICU.
 However, your child’s physicians and nurses will continue to monitor his vital signs and progress — and you, too, can play a role in helping your child’s recovery go smoothly.
 You can help your child with:

 - Walking, which helps build strength, stimulates the gastrointestinal system and encourages bowel movements.
 Take your child for walks around the room and hallway; you’ll notice he becomes more active with each passing day.

 - Coughing and deep breathing exercises, which helps prevent fluid buildup in the lungs.
 The nurse will help your child with these exercises and may teach him to use an incentive spirometer, a plastic container that helps him take deeper breaths.